 In a similar vein, this AWS account is also the one that I use for the development of Ymir.
 This means that some services have costs that aren’t related to hosting my personal site.
 We’ll go over those and estimate the actual cost using historical billing.

 Next, there’s media usage.
 Some WordPress use a lot of images and video.
 Others don’t.
 This amount of media that your WordPress site uses affects your costs.

 In my case, my personal site is a technical site where I write programming articles.
 It’s mostly text with a few images.
 This means that I have lower than average media hosting costs.

 Last, there’s the Ymir project configuration.
 The default Ymir project configuration tries to minimize your costs as much as possible.
-But my personal site doesn’t use the default project configuration, so my costs are higher than they would with a default project configuration.
+But some project configuration options, such as a private subnet with a NAT gateway, can increase your costs significantly.

 Breaking down usage costs